foundriesio/docs/source/customer-factory/getting-started.rst

 Getting Started
 ===============

-To get started using the Foundries Factory please follow the steps below:
+To get started using the FoundriesFactory please follow the steps below:

 #.
 Login to https://app.foundries.io and generate an access token.